 Esben is our senior engineer and head of development.
 Not only has he been in the company since 1982, he has also designed and redesigned a lot of the products in our existing portfolio – like the Mega dryer and our dust filters.
 Esben has always been ahead of development.
 Even though the environmental and safety requirements for the products have become a lot stricter since Esben studied Mechanical Engineering, he has always succeeded in designing products, which met the changing requirements for many years.

 Today, Esben is involved in most of Lachenmeier Monsun’s major projects due to this in-dept knowledge about plant function, legal requirements and explosion hazard.
-No standard product leave Lachenmeier Monsun without Esben’s approval, and he is often asked for advice in various projects.
-During the years, Esben has run many tests on projects and products, and his experienced eyes are indispensable when predicting potential problems in the flow.Contact Esben
+No bulk material handling equipment leave Lachenmeier Monsune without Essben's approval, and he is often asked for advice in various projects.
+During the years, Esben has run many tests on projects and products, and his experienced eyes are indispensable when predicting and solving potential problems in the process flow.Contact Esben

 Our experienced service manager Bent has travelled the world since he started working as a fitter in the beginning of 1980s, and he has been site manager on projects in most of the world including Lesotho, Russia, and Iraq.
 Therefore, Bent understands quite a few languages and might be able to greet you in your own language.
 Also, Bent understands how things work – and don’t work – when building a new project on site.
 If something isn’t working as it is supposed to, Bent turns into Sherlock Holmes, and he doesn’t give up until he has solved the mystery.